 Early diagnosis of FXIII congenital deficiency (FXIII CD) is essential to prevent potentially life-threatening bleeding episodes.
-Although clinical symptoms may suggest FXIII CD, the diagnosis must be based on appropriate laboratory tests.1,2 As initial clot formation is not affected in FXIII CD, and intrinsic and extrinsic pathways function normally if there is no other concomitant coagulant disorder, the standard coagulation screening tests, including prothrombin time, activated partial thromboplastin time, fibrinogen level, platelet count or bleeding time are unaffected in individuals with FXIII CD.2-4 Therefore, complete evaluation of the clotting system, including specific FXIII laboratory assays are required for the diagnosis of FXIII CD.
+Initial clot formation is not affected in FXIII CD, and intrinsic and extrinsic pathways function normally if there is no other concomitant coagulant disorder.
+Thus standard coagulation tests, including prothrombin time, activated partial thromboplastin time, fibrinogen, platelets and bleeding time are unaffected in individuals with FXIII CD.2-4 Therefore, a complete evaluation of the clotting system, including specific FXIII laboratory assays are required for the diagnosis of FXIII CD.

 Algorithm for the diagnosis and classification of FXIII deficiencies, recommended by the Factor XIII and Fibrinogen SSC Subcommittee of the International Society on Thrombosis and Haemostasis (ISTH).2